What Is Vegan Leather Made Of – And Is It Sustainable?

 PVC

-The vegan leather to really avoid is PVC (polyvinyl chloride, or vinyl) which tends to be used in many cheap vegan leather options found in fast fashion brands.
+The one option to avoid is PVC (polyvinyl chloride, or vinyl) which tends to be used in many cheap vegan leather options found in fast fashion brands.
+What is it made of?
+The raw components are derived from salt and petroleum.
 Known as the 'poison plastic', according to Greenpeace it is 'the most environmentally damaging plastic.
 The PVC lifecycle – its production, use, and disposal – results in the release of toxic, chlorine-based chemicals.
 These toxins are building up in the water, air and food chain.
 The result: severe health problems, including cancer, immune system damage, and hormone disruption.
 No one can escape contamination: Everyone, everywhere has measurable levels of chlorinated toxins in their bodies.'

 Polyurethane (PU)

-The most common material used in vegan leathers, this is a plastic polymer, derived from petroleum.
+The most common material used in vegan leathers, polyurethane is a plastic polymer, derived from petroleum.
 It's often bonded with a fabric backing to make vegan leathers.
 It's much more breathable, flexible and lighter than the well-known PVC (vinyl) plastic, and – whilst PU production isn't entirely non-toxic – it is a much greener alternative.
 Whereas PVC produces harmful dioxins and uses highly toxic chlorine, PU doesn't need the same chemical plasticizers, and does degrade over time.
 It's a great alternative to animal leather as it looks and feels very similar.
-Many of our brands who use PU vegan leather – including Allkind and Ashoka – manufacture in Europe, where there are also strict emission controls on PU production, making it even more sustainable.
+Is PU durable?
+The answer is definitely yes, when produced with quality and longevity in mind, PU leather can last a long time.

 Vegetable-Based PU

 Many brands are now experimenting with using vegetable-based PU, made from plant oils.
 This decreases many of the chemical hazards associated with making PU, and makes the PU more biodegradable.
-Good Guys Don't Wear Leather have introduced a zero CO2 emissions vegan leather in their footwear, made from polymers derived from natural renewable sources such as cereals and vegetable seeds; whilst Watson & Wolfe use a PU vegan leather made from over 50% zero carbon plant oils.
+Watson & Wolfe use a PU vegan leather made from over 50% zero carbon plant oils.

-Pinatex is an amazing vegan leather developed by Ananas Anam and made from pineapple leaf fibres, a waste product of the pineapple industry, and provides pineapple farmers with an additional source of income, as well as creating a super-sustainable new leather-like material.
-Several of our brands are using Pinatex in their collections, including Hozen and LUXTRA.
-Check out our Pinatex Edit for more Pinatex shoes, bags and accessories.
+Piñatex is an amazing vegan leather developed by Ananas Anam and made from pineapple leaf fibres, a waste product of the pineapple industry, and provides pineapple farmers with an additional source of income, as well as creating a super-sustainable new leather-like material.
+It isn't yet biodegradable, but the company is working on improvements to change that.
+Several of our brands are using Piñatex in their collections, including NAE and Bohema.
+Check out our Piñatex Edit for more Piñatex shoes, bags and accessories.

 Apple Leather